Adriano (footballer, born 1980)

-Adriano (born June 20, 1980), full name Adriano Padilha Nascimento, is a Brazilian football player who last played for Atlético de Ibirama as a forward.
+Adriano Padilha Nascimento (born 20 June 1980), known as Adriano, is a Brazilian former professional footballer who played as a forward.

 Career

 In January 2006 Adriano signed for Russian Premier League team FC Saturn on a four-year contract.
-After spending the 2006-07 season on loan at Süper Lig side Denizlispor, Adriano signed for fellow Süper Lig team İstanbul BB.
+After spending the 2006–07 season on loan at Süper Lig side Denizlispor, Adriano signed for fellow Süper Lig team İstanbul BB.

 After a brief return to Brazil with Paraná, Adriano signed a two-year contract with FK Baku in the Azerbaijan Premier League.

 In May 2013 Adriano signed for Marcílio Dias.